-CERTAIN INFORMATION RELATING TO THE DEL HARBOR FOUNDATION AND THE HARBOR REGIONAL CENTER
+CERTAIN INFORMATION RELATING TO THE CALIFORNIA HOUSING FOUNDATION AND INLAND COUNTIES REGIONAL CENTER

-In 1969, the State of California (the "State") enacted the Lanterman Developmental Disabilities Services Act (the "Lanterman Act"), which created a state-funded entitlement program for all State residents with developmental disabilities, those at risk of developing a developmental disability, and their families.
+In 1969, the State of California (the "State") enacted the Lanterman Developmental Disabilities Services Act (the "Lanterman Act"), which created a State-funded entitlement program for qualifying State residents with developmental disabilities, those at risk of developing a developmental disability, and their families.
 The Lanterman Act mandates that the State's services for the developmentally disabled be administered through a network of private nonprofit corporations.
 There are currently 21 such corporations (the "Regional Centers"), that operate under contract with the California Department of Developmental Services ("DDS"), the central coordinating agency for the Regional Centers.
 The Regional Centers coordinate services and support for over 280,000 children and adults with developmental disabilities and infants at risk of developmental delay or disability.
 DDS is one of 13 departments and one board comprising the California Health and Human Services Agency.
-In fiscal year 2014-15, the State will provide approximately \$4.8 billion to the 21 Regional Centers to coordinate the delivery of services pursuant to the Lanterman Act.
-Under the State Governor's January 2015 Budget, funding to Regional Centers will increase to \$5.9 billion for fiscal year 2015-16.
+In fiscal year 2014-15, the State provided approximately \$4.8 billion to the 21 Regional Centers to coordinate the delivery of services pursuant to the Lanterman Act.
+Under the State's current budget, funding to Regional Centers will increase to \$5.9 billion for fiscal year 2015-16.